kshedden/case_studies/stats504/writing_assignments.md

 on their reported characteristics.
 For this first assignment, you can borrow generously from the findings and code discussed in class, but aim to report at least one novel finding.

+2. (February 10th) Write a memo based on your analysis of the natality data.